Picking the Best Color for Your Tesla: Popular Choices

 The process of repainting a Tesla typically involves a few steps:

-1. An assessment of the damage: A Tesla-approved technician will carefully inspect the vehicle to determine the extent of the damage and what will be required to repair it.
+1. An assessment of the damage: A Tesla-approved technician will carefully inspect the vehicle to determine the extent of the damage and what will be required to repair it (if there is damage)

 2. Removal of existing paint: The existing paint on the vehicle will be removed in preparation for the new paint.